coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

                 end
             end.

-Next, we can write naturally the tactic and the result can be seen above.
-We can notice that we use two top level definitions ``PermutProve`` and ``Permut``.
-The function to be called is ``PermutProve`` which computes the lengths of the two lists and calls ``Permut`` with the length if the two lists have the same length. ``Permut`` works as expected.
-If the two lists are equal, it concludes.
-Otherwise, if the lists have identical first elements, it applies ``Permut`` on the tail of the lists.
-Finally, if the lists have different first elements, it puts the first element of one of the lists (here the second one which appears in the permut predicate) at the end if that is possible, i.e., if the new first element has been at this place previously.
-To verify that all rotations have been done for a list, we use the length of the list as an argument for Permut and this length is decremented for each rotation down to, but not including, 1 because for a list of length ``n``, we can make exactly ``n−1`` rotations to generate at most ``n`` distinct lists.
-Here, it must be noticed that we use the natural numbers of Coq for the rotation counter.
-In :ref:`ltac-syntax`, we can see that it is possible to use usual natural numbers but they are only used as arguments for primitive tactics and they cannot be handled, in particular, we cannot make computations with them.
-So, a natural choice is to use Coq data structures so that Coq makes the computations (reductions) by eval compute in and we can get the terms back by match.

-With ``PermutProve``, we can now prove lemmas as follows:
+The main tactic is ``PermutProve``.
+It computes the lengths of the two lists and uses them as arguments to call ``Permut`` if the lengths are equal (if they aren't, the lists cannot be permutations of each other).
+Using this tactic we can now prove lemmas as follows:

 .. coqtop:: in